BetMGM bonus code: 20% deposit match or $1.5K insurance | Goal.com US

 How to claim the BetMGM promo code

-Both BetMGM promo codes are available to new players from the following states: AZ, CO, IL, IN, IA, LA, KS, KY, MA, MD, MI, NJ, OH, PA, TN, VA, WV, WY.
+You can make use of either BetMGM promo code when signing up for your account — as long as you live in one of the following states: AZ, CO, IL, IN, IA, LA, KS, KY, MA, MD, MI, NJ, OH, PA, TN, VA, WV, WY.

-- Click here to go to BetMGM and use promo code GOALNEWS1600 when registering your new account
+- Click here to go to the BetMGM site, select where you are playing from and use code ‘GOALNEWS1600’ when signing up.

-- You’ll need to cash bet 10x the bonus earned within 30 days to unlock the cash winnings in your account for withdrawal.
+- You will need to wager the qualifying deposit x10 within 30 days before withdrawing to receive the winnings in your account.

-- Click here for the BetMGM Sportsbook and use code GOALNEWS when signing up
+- Click here to head to the BetMGM site, select where you are playing from and use code ‘GOALNEWS’ when signing up.

 What can you use your BetMGM bonus on today?

-The LA Lakers managed to stay alive against the Denver Nuggets, however are still 3-1 down in the series.
-The Nuggets are -7.5 point favorites again, and will clinch the series with a win.
+The NBA Playoffs continue with the Milwaukee Bucks traveling to the Indiana Pacers who lead the series 3-2.
+The Pacers are -7.5 favorites at home in the Gainbridge Fieldhouse, but did lose the last game with James Middleton and Bobby Portis Jr. grabbing 29 points each for the Bucks.

-Finally, the Oklahoma City Thunder are -4.5 point favorites over the New Orleans Pelicans, and are 3-0 up in the series.
-The Thunder have won the last two games by 20+ points, and are another victory away from clinching the series.
+Meanwhile, the Philadelphia 76ers are -3.5 favorites to beat the Knicks, with New York leading the series at 3-2.

-Visit BetMGM now to claim a 20% deposit match up to $1,600, or $1,500 first bet insurance, to use across this packed day of top sports action.
+Head to BetMGM and claim either a 20% deposit match up to $1,600 in bonus bets or $1,500 first bet insurance to use on any of these Thursday games.

 More info on BetMGM’s promo offers